natedey/RINRUS/bin/README.md

                    'gauout': take structure from Gaussian output
                    'replacecoords': update selected atom coords e.g. to create TS guess

-# If using -type 'pdb' (default if no type specified), these are required:
+# If using -type 'pdb' (default if no type specified) or 'hopt', these are required:
 -pdb FILE          pdb file

-# If using -type 'hopt', these are required:
--noh FILE          cluster model pdb file before H added (e.g. res_N.pdb) -adh FILE          cluster model pdb file after H added (e.g. res_N_h.pdb)

 # If using -type 'gauout', these are required:
 -tmp FILE          template pdb file for creating new pdb from output